codeWonderland/Chatterbox/README.md

 Any updates on the server, logins, logouts, new messages, etc., will be automatically displayed on the client's screen as they come

 #### Additional Client Commands
+- `/Help` - displays the full list of supported commands
+- `/Quit` - quits the application
 - `/Name` - returns client's username
 - `/Block <username>` - blocks messages to and from the specified username
 - `/UnBlock <username>` - unblocks messages from the specified username